In this section you will find information on:

 - Higher organizational commitment to the selection decision

-A panel of no more than four interviewers is recommended and should include the hiring supervisor, the department personnel/human resources administrator (or a central human resources contact), a technical expert if appropriate and any other appropriate person.
+A panel of no more than four interviewers is recommended and should include the hiring supervisor, the department's human resources administrator (or a central human resources contact), a technical expert (as required) and any other appropriate person.

 The following details need to be reviewed and finalized with the interview panel: